 - Non-writer partner rate is $799.
 Partners are included in all non-writing activities listed above: meals, excursions, transport.

-- We don’t believe in big hefty bills, so once you pay your deposit the remainder of the cost may be paid over three months (January 25/February 25/March 25).
+- We don’t believe in big hefty bills, so once you pay your deposit the remainder of the cost may be paid over multiple months, depending on when you register.

 - For cancellation policy, see below in the FAQ.

 The nearest major airport is Manchester (MAN), which is a destination for many US flights.
 The trip cost includes pickup from the airport on the arrival day and dropoff on departure day as long as your flight is arriving at a reasonable time (most international flights arrive in the morning).